webgpu-dawn/ClipEngineSDK/ARCHITECTURE.md

 ```
 CompositionEngine
-    ├─ depends on → CeContext
+    ├─ depends on → RenderDevice
     ├─ depends on → FilterChain
     ├─ depends on → CompositionLayer
     │   ├─ TextureRenderer